parhamdoustdar/parhamdoustdar.github.io/coaching.md

 open for me, so that I could bring in all my problems and worries, and talk my way through them.

-I never had anyone who could reflect my thoughts back at me, so that I'd realize that the stories I was telling myself make no sense.
+I never had anyone who could reflect my thoughts back to me, so that I'd realize that the stories I was telling myself make no sense.

-I had been reading self-help books since I was thirteen.
+I have been reading self-help books since I was thirteen.
 However, those books only gave me knowledge, not results.
 All they gave me were the "should"s – I could recite how many books Warren Buffett read in a day, what Elon Musk thought about failure, how I should behave to win